AsmeretA/Apple-website-clone-Bootstarp/README.md

 # Apple-Responsive-Bootstrap
- Replica of Apple website HTML,CSS and Bootstrap
+ Replica of Apple website using HTML,CSS and Bootstrap which is responsive djfwff